bihor/fp_newsletter/Documentation/Configuration/Index.rst

 	email.senderName                 string      Your name                                                             Absender-Name
-	email.subscribeVerifySubject     string      Subject of the verify email (subscription)                            Bitte verifizieren ... email.unsubscribeVerifySubject   string      Subject of the verify email (unsubscription)                          Bitte verifizieren ... overrideFlexformSettingsIfEmpty  string      Empty flexforms should be overwritten by FlexForms                    all uids...
+	email.subscribeVerifySubject     string      Subject of the verify email (subscription)                            Bitte verifizieren ... email.unsubscribeVerifySubject   string      Subject of the verify email (unsubscription)                          Bitte verifizieren ... email.adminMail                  string      Admin email-address - if not empty: an email goes to an admin too email.adminName                  string      Admin name                                                            Admin
+	email.adminSubscribeSubject      string      Subject of the admin email (subscription)                             Neue Newsletter-Anmeldung email.adminUnsubscribeSubject    string      Subject of the admin email (unsubscription)                           Neue Newsletter-Abmeldung overrideFlexformSettingsIfEmpty  string      Empty FlexForms should be overwritten by TypoScript                   all uids...
 	================================ =========== ===================================================================== ==========================

-Note*: this page is used too if doubleOptOut=0. unsubscribeMessageUid is not used if doubleOptOut=0.
+Note*: this page is used too, if doubleOptOut=0. unsubscribeMessageUid is not used if doubleOptOut=0.

 Note**: you need an own page for the unsubscription! unsubscribeUid should be defined therefore.